 The leader’s solos relay some of his old agility and fire, and when he lays out, his presence remains, due to the personality of his compositions.
 Also credit the sidemen, who test the music’s malleability but stay within the bounds of mood.

 Roughly speaking, this is Wayne’s Sketches of Spain, where a distinctive soloist fronts formal orchestrations of Old and New World classicism.
 It’s not a literal analogy, though, as this music is smaller and more flexible than the Gil/Miles work.
 With the exception of Heitor Villa-Lobos’ “Bachianas Brasileiras No. 5”, arranged by producer Robert Sadin, all arrangements are by Shorter for various ensembles (up to 14 players).
-Classical adaptations sit alongside revamped originals, and though highbrow efforts like this risk turgidity, it really is a gorgeous suite.
+Classical adaptations sit alongside revamped originals, and though highbrow efforts like this risk turgidity, it’s full of life.

 The boogaloo “Sacajawea” starts the program with the Perez/Patitucci/Blade quartet; the same team also handles “She Moves Through the Fair” (a weightless wisp) and “Capricorn II”, the lovely finale.
 Shorter overdubs soprano on “Sacajawea”, and I wonder why he didn’t just use Chris Potter (who appears elsewhere on this album) on second sax in real time.
-That would have been a great pairing of age-gapped tenors.
 Shorter overdubs on other tracks as well, which I suspect was decoration done as second-guessing late in the sessions.
 (Not dated in the liners, by the way.)

 We first heard “Orbits” with Miles, and this new take is nearly unrecognizable, transformed by a halting horn chart, while the middle section slips into a soulful groove as Wayne emits overblown growls.
 “Angola” builds to a monolithic piano vamp (Brad Mehldau) and has a lot of percussive color from Shorter’s old Weather Report mate Alex Acuna, a key contributor to other tracks as well.

 All of the arrangements call attention to themselves (in a good way), so what exactly does Wayne get across in his own playing?
-For one thing, there’s a Milesian maturity, where it’s not the number of notes that matters, but the quality they carry.
-Wayne can really “sing” with his horn, and his role in Alegria is to be the recurring voice that comments on successive stages of the journey.
-I was going to add that Alegria is the “expanded setting” that all legends get sooner or later, but that’s a trite summary.
-This album isn’t some excuse to explore horn arrangements or juxtapose festive island percussion with European scores.
+For one thing, there’s a maturity where it’s not the number of notes that matters, more the quality they carry.
+Wayne can really sing with his sax, and in Alegria he’s the recurring voice that comments on successive stages of the journey.
+I was going to add that Alegria is his ?expanded setting’ that most legends receive sooner or later, but that’s a trite summary.
+This album isn’t an excuse to explore horn arrangements or juxtapose island percussion with European scores.
 It’s just a successful attempt at pan-cultural beauty.

-A brilliant yet flawed live album from Shorter’s ongoing quartet.
-The brilliance comes from the rhythm section of Perez, Patitucci, and Blade, who have devised a new sublanguage of improvisation.
-Their impromptu arrangements rarely have an identifiable center and are continually subject to chameleon-like change.
-The piano runs from bop to baroque, the drums roam virtually free, and the basslines twist in multiple directions.
+Another live album from Shorter’s ongoing quartet.
+It’s largely brilliant thanks to the rhythm section of Perez, Patitucci, and Blade, who have devised a new sub-language of improvisation, making for impromptu arrangements that are continually subject to change.
+The piano runs from bop to baroque, the drums roam virtually free, and the bass twists in multiple directions.
 Every track captures their high-caliber interplay.
 The flaws involve Wayne’s low-ebb saxophone work and the patchy tracklist.
 Why are there so many fades (both out and in) on this CD, which is not stuffed to capacity?
-With two years’ worth of gigs to cull from, are these the best tracks that could be found - spotty playing from the leader and few beginnings or ends?
+With two years’ worth of gigs to cull from, are these the best bits that could be found?

 First, the good: “Smilin’ Through” and “Over Shadow Hill Way” are both multi-sectional pieces that equal the best of the Footprints Live album.
-Not far behind is the motivic jam “Adventures Aboard the Golden Mean” and the group-improv title track, which unfortunately fades out just as it’s developing a new idea.
-(Why?)
+Not far behind is “Adventures Aboard the Golden Mean” and the free-improv title track, which unfortunately fades out just as it’s developing a new idea.
 These tracks all display interesting qualities of the quartet.

-On the other hand, “Joy Ryder”, despite a hip groove and an exciting ending, exemplifies some of Shorter’s problematic playing.
+On the other hand, “Joy Ryder”, despite the good groove and exciting ending, exemplifies some of Shorter’s problematic playing.
 His soprano has always been a little odd, and on much of the album, he’s reduced to squalling high notes.
-The same thing happens on tenor in “As Far as the Eye Can See”.
-Given Wayne’s good work on the last two albums, it’s strange that his main tactic for this one is just the piercing high-note business, which gets old before the album is even half over.
-“Joy Ryder” meanders around for eleven minutes, feeding off the bass and drums and leaving Shorter behind.
-Again, with all the live tapes to select from, why admit subpar, disconnected performances from the leader?
-At times, as in “Golden Mean”, Shorter finds useful things to say with the soprano, but he’s very uneven, and his tenor strength is fading, if these examples are to be taken to heart.
+(The same thing happens on tenor in “As Far as the Eye Can See”.
+Given Wayne’s work on the last two albums, it’s strange that his main tactic for this one is just the piercing high-note business, which gets old before the album is even half over.)
+“Joy Ryder” meanders around for eleven minutes, feeding on bass and drums and leaving Shorter behind.
+Again, with all the live tapes to select from, why admit disconnected performances from the leader?
+At times, as in “Golden Mean”, Shorter finds useful things to say with the soprano, but his playing is uneven, including some moments on tenor.

 So there’s the frustration.
-This is an important group, and their first live effort was magnificent, but Sound Barrier is erratic enough for me not to recommend as much.
+This group’s first live effort was amazing, but Sound Barrier is erratic enough for me not to recommend as much.